33onethird/feature-extraction/README.md

 The central component used to extract features from an app is the FeatureExtractor.jar file.
 The program uses [apktool.jar](https://ibotpeaches.github.io/Apktool/) in its working directory to unzip the app and decompile the code.
 We also use LibScout (https://github.com/reddr/LibScout).
 The compiled [LibScout.jar](https://github.com/reddr/LibScout), [android-x.jar](https://github.com/reddr/LibScout/tree/master/lib) as well as the logging folder (provided here) and the [profiles folder](https://github.com/reddr/LibScout-Profiles) from  must be present in the working directory.
+The file config.txt is used to toggle the extraction of our extended features.
+If you do not want them to be used, simply remove the entry from the config.txt file.

 Both programs are written in Java and thereby require a Java Runtime Environment (8 or higher) installed.